evgeniysharafan/Utils/README.md

 Utils library for convenient use of the most frequent things in Android development.
 It contains [logger](utils/src/main/java/com/evgeniysharafan/utils/L.java), [preferences utils](utils/src/main/java/com/evgeniysharafan/utils/PrefUtils.java), and other such stuff which writes any Android developer.

+To init the library you should call Utils.init(this, BuildConfig.DEBUG); in your Application's onCreate() method.

+To use logger you don't need a tag, just write L.d("some text"), it will be debug level.
+L class has methods for all log levels and disables verbose and debug levels for release builds.
+L adds information about location and able to duplicate all messages to a log file.
+In our case it will look like this: D/L: [ChatsFragment.onCreateView() : 51]: some text.
+L has methods logIntent(Intent intent) and logBundle(Bundle bundle) to print all information about an Intent or a Bundle to debug level.

+The library contains [TimeLogger](utils/src/main/java/com/evgeniysharafan/utils/TimeLogger.java) to measure an execution time of some methods.
+For example you can measure fow long your onBindViewHolder(ViewHolder holder, int position) method works and print the mean value or each measure to L.w() and L.e().
+These log levels have been chosen because you don't need to use TimeLogger on a permanent basis, you just need to check places which may have issues with execution time and remove it.

+[Toasts](utils/src/main/java/com/evgeniysharafan/utils/Toasts.java) class to show toasts with application's context.

+[Res](utils/src/main/java/com/evgeniysharafan/utils/Res.java) class for getting resources with application's context.

+[RandomUtils](utils/src/main/java/com/evgeniysharafan/utils/RandomUtils.java) class is useful for making mock objects with hardcoded data.

 Examples of usage of this library can be found [here](https://github.com/evgeniysharafan/BaseProject).

 -